ARM-software/abi-aa/clibabi32/clibabi32.rst

    :class: note

-   There seems to be general agreement on 33 and 34, the long established Unix values of and ERANGE.
+   There seems to be general agreement on 33 and 34, the long established Unix values of EDOM and ERANGE.
 There is little consensus about EILSEQ.
 47 is claimed to be the IEEE 1003.1 POSIX value.

 float.h
 -------